ceph/ceph/doc/dev/osd_internals/backfill_reservation.rst

 Each OSDService now has two AsyncReserver instances: one for backfills going from the osd (local_reserver) and one for backfills going to the osd (remote_reserver).
-An AsyncReserver (common/AsyncReserver.h) manages a queue of waiting items and a set of current reservation holders.
-When a slot frees up, the AsyncReserver queues the Context* associated with the next item in the finisher provided to the constructor.
+An AsyncReserver (common/AsyncReserver.h) manages a queue by priority of waiting items and a set of current reservation holders.
+When a slot frees up, the AsyncReserver queues the Context* associated with the next item on the highest priority queue in the finisher provided to the constructor.

 For a primary to initiate a backfill, it must first obtain a reservation from its own local_reserver.
 Then, it must obtain a reservation from the backfill